Billy Martin: Early life

 Sports proved an outlet for Martin's competitiveness.
 He boxed at an amateur level, but it was baseball that proved to be his calling.
 His older brother Tudo, 10 years his senior, had grown up with Augie Galan, an outfielder for the Chicago Cubs from 1934 to 1941 who continued in the major leagues until his retirement in 1949.
 Galan, like other professional ballplayers, made James Kenney Park in Berkeley his off-season training ground, for there was a well-maintained baseball field there.
 Tudo was a good enough ballplayer that he was often invited to play, and Billy would follow along.
 As the boy got to play more and more as he grew, Galan took a special interest in tutoring Martin in the art of baseball.

 When Martin reached Berkeley High School, which he attended from 1942 to 1946, he was dressed worse than many students from the more upscale housing east of San Pablo Avenue, but gained acceptance through sports, especially baseball, raising his batting average from a poor .210 as a sophomore to an outstanding .450 as a senior.
 He was an aggressive player, and was involved in fights both in and out of baseball uniform.
 One such on-field incident his senior year led to his dismissal from the team and concerned the professional baseball teams considering signing him.
-He was given a workout by the Brooklyn Dodgers, but they chose another California infielder, Jackie Robinson.
+He was given a workout by the Brooklyn Dodgers, but was not offered a contract by the team.

 The Oakland Oaks, a Pacific Coast League team, had been quietly scouting Martin for years, impressed with everything but his temper.
 Soon after Martin's high school graduation, Oaks trainer Red Adams persuaded the team's new manager, Casey Stengel, to give Martin a tryout.
 Stengel had seen Martin play in a high school all-star game, and though Martin did not play well, Stengel had told him that he had a future in baseball.
 Within weeks of the tryout, an infielder for the Oaks' Class D affiliate, the Idaho Falls Russets, was injured, and Stengel recommended that team owner Brick Laws sign Martin.
 Laws did so but first attempted, without success, to put a clause in the contract that would have nullified it if Martin misbehaved in a way similar to the fight that had ended his high school career.